 When the Custom Report has been enabled for your system via an incremental update, and the PressureMAP Scheduler has been modified by the System Studies Technical Support Department to include instructions to write the report in CDF mode, it will then be possible to upload the CDF file.
 This file, named quality.txt, is located in the directory, /usr1/reports/Quality/.
-Unlike the CDF data that is sent to the PressureMAP screen after answering Y(es) to the prompt in SCREEN 7-47, this file contains report information for all of the offices in the PressureMAP system, rather than just the selected offices.
+Unlike the CDF data that is sent to the PressureMAP screen after answering Y(es) to the Send the CDF file to the screen: Y(es), N(o) prompt, the CDF file contains report information for all of the offices in the PressureMAP system, rather than just the selected offices.
 The file is different from a similar file written for the verbose mode, named user\quality.txt.
 Separate files are created to prevent the overwriting of the scheduled CDF report.